tum-pbs/pbdl-book/diffphys-outlook.md

 ![Divider](resources/divider7.jpg)

-Training NNs via differentiable physics solvers, i.e., what we've described as "DP" in the previous sections, is a very generic approach that is applicable to a wide range of combinations of PDE-based models and deep learning.
+Training NNs via differentiable physics solvers is a very generic approach that is applicable to a wide range of combinations of PDE-based models and deep learning.
 Nonetheless, the next chapters will discuss several variants that are orthogonal to the general DP version, or can yield benefits in more specialized settings.